Expensify/App/contributingGuides/TS_CHEATSHEET.md

 <a name="type-narrowing"></a><a name="1.6"></a>

 - [1.6](#type-narrowing) **Type Narrowing** Narrow types down using `typeof`, discriminated unions, or custom type guards.
-Refer [this guide](https://medium.com/@hayata.suenaga/discriminated-unions-custom-type-guards-182ebe1f92fb) for more information on when to use discriminated unions and custom type guards.
+Refer to [this guide](https://medium.com/@hayata.suenaga/discriminated-unions-custom-type-guards-182ebe1f92fb) for more information on when to use discriminated unions and custom type guards.

   ```ts
   type Manager = {